 Harry: Where was the question of failing?
 The equipment has been working flawlessly for the past 20 years.
 The tragedy is that we Indians don’t trust ourselves.
 We need a white-skin licensor to endorse what we do.
 Despite having talented engineers, it’s a shame that we continue to import technology.

 Harry: Yes.
 I had to tie-up with this licensor for five years.
 And pay them 7% for merely endorsing every piece of equipment I made using technology I had developed.

 Khush: My God!
 What a loss to the nation!
 Why do we have this complex?

 Harry: Ask yourself, Khushroo Screwvala!
-Didn’t you fair-skinned Parsis suck up to the British rulers who were much lighter-complexioned?
+Didn’t you fair-skinned Parsis sucked up to the British rulers who were much lighter-complexioned?

 Khush: Rascal, how dare you?
-On what grounds do you say that?
+On what grounds did you say that?

 Harry: I am just stating a fact.
 How else can the Parsis push their way around in India so well but fail in the West?